wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 * The type is the PHP type that corresponds to the type of the constant, as defined in the [type section above].
 * The name is the [PHP escaped] [identifier] of the constant.
-* The value is the PHP values that is equivalent to the constant's IDL value, as defined in the [type section above].
+* The value is the PHP value that is equivalent to the constant's IDL value, as defined in the [type section above].

 ### Operations